John's El Camino Project

 New non scratched windows were added in the summer of 2003 as well.
 See details here.

 Exhaust is Aluminized, Mandrel bent 2" all the way by Expand It Corp in Waulkee, IA.
 The DynoMax Super Turbo Mufflers rusted out, and have been replaced with Pro-Flo Stainless welded mufflers.
 I like the sound much better.
+Also, see the Headers just installed 5/2003.
+I need to change the headers to a different style, and exhaust to at least 2.5".
+Next upgrade.

 I have been a jeweler since 1983, and there are a couple extra's I have added to the wheel & grille.